johngear/blog/README.md

 In the past, I made a website with AWS, but pushing updates added a lot of friction.
 Now I can write and push a change in minutes via Github.

 I wrote a little more here-- https://johngearig.com/posts/website/

+# Commands to locally run site
+    hugo new posts/new_post_name.md
+    hugo server